CodingTrain/thecodingtrain.com/content/pages/guides/mantain-website-guide.md

       "urls": {
         "p5": "url to p5 editor or code", "processing": "url to processing sketch",
         "other": "url to other source, like GitHub"
       }
-    },
-    {
-      "title": "Code example 2 title",
-      "description": "Code example 2 description",
-      "image": "image2.png",
-      "urls": {
-        "other": "url to other source, like GitHub"
-      }
     }